 Is that true?
 I don't think so.

-The article in question, which was written in 2007 by Victoria Anisman-Reiner, asks:
+The article in question (now archived), which was written in 2007 by Victoria Anisman-Reiner, asks:

 According to the bio of the author on Suite101, she "completed her Certified Clinical Aromatherapist (C.C.A.) qualifications in early 2007 and is a distributor of the only therapeutic-grade essential oils produced in North America."